ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/filter-dev-guide.md

+---
-# Developing custom filters for routing
+title: Developing custom filters for routing
+---

 Sometimes you may want Ambassador Edge Stack to manipulate an incoming request.
 Some example use cases: